RidloGhifary/file-tree-generator/README.md

 ## Features

-- 📂 **Generate File Tree:** Visualize the structure of your project folders and files.
+- **Generate File Tree:** Visualize the structure of your project folders and files.
-- 📊 **File Sizes (Optional):** Option to include file sizes alongside the file names.
+- **File Sizes (Optional):** Option to include file sizes alongside the file names.
-- 💾 **Custom File Name:** Users can choose the name for the file tree output.
+- **Custom File Name:** Users can choose the name for the file tree output.
-- ⚡ **Keyboard Shortcut:** Quickly generate a file tree using a customizable keyboard shortcut.
+- **Keyboard Shortcut:** Quickly generate a file tree using a customizable keyboard shortcut.
-- 💡 **Customizable Output:** Choose whether to generate just the file tree or include file sizes as well.
+- **Ignore Options**:
+  - Ignore hidden files and the `node_modules` directory.
+  - Ignore hidden files, `node_modules`, and files starting with `.`.
+  - No files ignored (all files included).
+- **Output Display**: View the generated file tree directly in the VS Code editor.

 ## How to Use